 This document present composite physical and biological indices in NAFO subareas 0-4 in support of the Standing Committee on Fisheries Science (STACFIS).
 The information is organized in 4 sub-regions: Greenland and Davis Strait (NAFO subareas 0 and 1), Flemish Cap (NAFO division 3M), Grand Banks (NAFO divisions 3LNO) and the northwest Atlantic as a whole (NAFO subareas 2, 3 and 4) for widely distributed stocks.
-When put in context with their long-term average, the large majority of ocean indicators were above normal in 2021.
-This is especially true for NAFO Divs.
-3LNO (Grand Bank), where the index, was at its second warmest value since the time series started in 1985.
-The composite climate indices for sub-areas 2, 3 and 4 altogether was at a record-warm value.
-Spring bloom initiation in 2021 for subareas 0-1 was the earliest of record during a year marked by unusually low sea ice coverage in the North Atlantic.
-The abundance of copepod and non-copepod was at a record high on the Grand Bank (3LNO) in 2021, continuing a trend of above-normal levels that started back in 2016.
+When put in context with their longterm average, the large majority of ocean indicators were above normal in 2023, although the year was characterized by a relatively cold spring.
+The year 2023 was especially warm in NAFO Div.
+3M (Flemish Cap), where the index, was at its warmest value since the time series started in 1985.
+The composite climate indices for subareas 2, 3 and 4 altogether was at its 5th warmest value, but four of the five warmest years all occurred in the last five years (including the record warm in 2021).
+The timing of the spring phytoplankton bloom was later than normal on average, likely due to the cooler temperatures observed on the Grand Bank and the Scotian Shelf (subareas 3-4) in 2023.
+A decline in the abundance of copepod in subareas 2 and 4 resulted in an overall lower-than-normal zooplankton biomass zooplankton biomass for the first time in nine years.